 2 – Domicile in Australia unless a permanent place of abode outside Australia

-3 – 183 days in Australia unless a usual place of above outside Australia
+3 – 183 days in Australia unless a usual place of abode outside Australia

 4 – Member of a Commonwealth superannuation scheme

 The residency test is the primary test for residency and is known as the common law test.
-Common law means case law developed over time through judges’ rulings as opposed to statutory law embodied in legislation passed by legislatures or constitutional law embodied in the national constitution of Australia.
+Common law means case law developed over decades by judges in courts.

 So the residency test is known as the common law test because nobody can tell from s 6 (1) ITAA 1936 what reside actually means and so had to refer to case law where judges tried to put some meaning into the word.
 The Domicile, 183 day and Commonwealth super tests all just extend the ordinary definition of “resident” and “reside”.